EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-docker.md

 ~~~
 {: .output}

-Note how we see singularity saying that it's "_Converting OCI blobs to SIF format_".
-We then see the layers of the Docker image being downloaded and unpacked and written into a single SIF file.
-Once the process is complete, we should see the python-3.9.6.sif image file in the current directory.
+Note how we see Singularity saying that it's "_Converting OCI blobs to SIF format_".
+We then see the layers of the Docker container image being downloaded and unpacked and written into a single SIF file.
+Once the process is complete, we should see the python-3.9.6.sif container image file in the current directory.

-We can now run a container from this image as we would with any other singularity image.
+We can now run a container from this container image as we would with any other Singularity container image.

 > ## Running the Python 3.9.6 image that we just pulled from Docker Hub
 >
-> Try running the Python 3.9.6 image.
+> Try running the Python 3.9.6 container image.
 What happens?
 >
 > Try running some simple Python statements...
 >